 Closed Tread Staircase

 As the name implies, closed tread staircases are completely enclosed.
 In this type of staircase, a full timber riser acts as a wall that closes the gap between the adjacent treads, giving the staircase a fuller look.
+While they might grab less attention than open staircases they are very practical and fit perfectly in a traditional-style home.

 Open Tread Staircase